 After obtaining a full history from the patient and performing a physical examination and skin examination, the diagnosis is made based on an adequate full-thickness biopsy of the affected skin.

 A 4–6 mm punch, incisional, or excisional biopsy should be obtained.
 The biopsy specimen should include the reticular dermis and fat .

 Histologically, cutaneous marginal zone lymphomas show nodular to diffuse dermal infiltration of marginal zone B-cells, lymphocytes, lymphoplasmacytoid cells, and plasma cells combined with centroblast- or immunoblast-like cells and reactive T cells.
 Marginal zone B cells are small to medium in size and have irregular nuclei, inconspicuous nucleoli, and abundant pale cytoplasm .

 Immunohistochemistry tests of cutaneous marginal zone lymphomas are positive for CD20, CD79a, and BCL-2, and negative for CD 10, and BCL-6 cells .

 Other essential investigations include a full blood count, comprehensive metabolic profile, and lactate dehydrogenase studies.
 A test for Borrelia burgdorferi may also be performed, particularly in endemic regions .

-Additional blood tests that may be performed for the evaluation and staging of disease include antinuclear antibody, rapid plasma reagin, viral hepatitis serologies, flow cytometry, serum protein electrophoresis, and quantitative immunoglobulin evaluation .
+Additional blood tests that may be performed for the evaluation and staging of the disease include antinuclear antibody, rapid plasma reagin, viral hepatitis serologies, flow cytometry, serum protein electrophoresis, and quantitative immunoglobulin evaluation .

 Imaging may include positron emission tomography (PET) and/or computed tomography (CT) .

-Any lymph node with high PET activity, or measuring > 1.5 cm in length by imaging study, should be biopsied.
+Any lymph node with high PET activity, or measuring > 1.5 cm in length by an imaging study, should be biopsied.
 A bone marrow biopsy is optional .

 The differential diagnosis for cutaneous marginal zone lymphoma can include: